ch3rolll/CarND-Behavioral-Cloning-P3/README.md

 Dataset: images from left, right and center cameras + Flipped image and negative steering angles.
 Number of epochs: 3

+### model_nvi_ep1.h5
-### model_nvi_ep1.h5: saved model trained with 1 epoch since the dataset is quite big and it takes 5000s to finish one epoch, even using 2 GPUs
+Saved model trained with 1 epoch since the dataset is quite big and it takes 5000s to finish one epoch, even using 2 GPUs